Research-Imperium/SoKDeFiAttacks/README.md

 # Systematization of Knowledge (SoK): Decentralized Finance (DeFi) Attacks

-This research has been accepted by the 44th IEEE Symposium on Security and Privacy.
+This research has been accepted by the [44th IEEE Symposium on Security and Privacy](https://oaklandsok.github.io).
 The term "Systematization of Knowledge (SoK)" refers to a comprehensive review and organization of information on a particular topic.

-## Authors:
-* Liyi Zhou,
-* Xihan Xiong,
-* Jens Ernstberger,
-* Stefanos Chaliasos,
-* Zhipeng Wang,
-* Ye Wang,
-* Kaihua Qin,
-* Roger Wattenhofer,
-* Dawn Song,
-* Arthur Gervais

 [View PDF](docs/data/SoKDeFiAttacks.pdf)